tomlinl1/ASE220-02-pet-management-application/pet-info.md

 • Microchipped.

 **A Little Bit About Me:**
-Say hello to Luna, a talkative and intelligent Siamese cat who loves to be the center of attention.
-Luna enjoys playing with interactive toys, climbing on cat trees, and curling up next to her favorite humans.
+Say hello to Charlie, a talkative and intelligent Siamese cat who loves to be the center of attention.
+Charlie enjoys playing with interactive toys, climbing on cat trees, and curling up next to her favorite humans.
 She thrives in a home where she can engage in playful activities and receive plenty of affection.

 ---